 - The Waterhole

-Commercial use of these frequencies are banned in many nations for performing radio astronomy.
+Commercial use of these frequencies is banned in many nations for performing radio astronomy.

 In radio interferometry, radio signals captured by multiple antennas over a large area are combined together in order to maximize the overall resolution.
 This technique was introduced back in 1946.